 Russia’s high production numbers stem from the city Asbest, located about 900 miles northeast of Moscow.
 Once known as “the dying city” because of its high rates of mesothelioma and related diseases, Asbest is home to a mine that measures seven miles long, one-and-a-half-miles wide and more than 1,000 feet deep.
 The company operating the mine is Uralasbest, the world’s largest producer of chrysotile asbestos.

 About 500,000 metric tons of asbestos is gathered from the mine each year — roughly 20 percent of the world’s supply.

 Uralasbest and Orenburg Minerals, the two largest asbestos producers in Russia, maintain that controlled use of chrysotile asbestos is not harmful to human health.

-Unlike Canada, Russia has remained a large user of asbestos.
-It is the world’s second-largest consumer, trailing only China.
+Russia is the world’s second-largest consumer of asbestos, trailing only China.
 Russia has widely used the mineral in roofing materials, automobile brakes and insulation.
 About 3,000 asbestos-containing products have been labeled as safe by the Chief Sanitary Officer of Russia.

 Chinese manufacturers and builders consume large amounts of the mineral, using it for roofing materials, walls, brake pads, gaskets and cloth.
 Jukka Takala, director of the European Agency for Safety and Health at Work, believes the annual Chinese death toll from mesothelioma and related diseases could reach 15,000 by 2035.